Minnesota: Legislature

-The Minnesota Legislature is a bicameral body consisting of the Senate and the House of Representatives.
-The state has 67 districts, each with about 60,000 people.
-Each district has one senator and two representatives, each senatorial district being divided into A and B sections for members of the House.
-Senators serve for four years and representatives for two years.
+The Minnesota Legislature is a bicameral body consisting of the Minnesota Senate and the Minnesota House of Representatives.
+The state has 67 legislative districts, each with about 85,000 people.
+Each district has one senator and two representatives, with each senatorial district divided into A and B sections for members of the House.
+Representatives serve two-year terms, and senators are up for election every four years and in the first state election after a census.

-Since 2023, both the House and Senate have had a slim DFL majority.
+After the 2022 state elections, both the House and Senate had a slim DFL majority.
+Since the 2024 Minnesota House of Representatives election, the House has had 67 DFLers and 67 Republicans.

 Judiciary

 Minnesota's court system has three levels.
 Most cases start in the district courts, which are courts of general jurisdiction.
 There are 279 district court judgeships in ten judicial districts.
 Appeals from the trial courts and challenges to certain governmental decisions are heard by the Minnesota Court of Appeals, consisting of 19 judges who typically sit in three-judge panels.
 The seven-justice Minnesota Supreme Court hears all appeals from the tax court, the workers' compensation court of appeals, first-degree murder convictions, and discretionary appeals from the court of appeals; it also has original jurisdiction over election disputes.

 Two specialized courts within administrative agencies have been established: the workers' compensation court of appeals, and the tax court, which deals with non-criminal tax cases.